rundeck/rundeck/docs/en/developer/03-step-plugins.md

 `com.dtolabs.rundeck.plugins.descriptions.PluginDescription` annotation to your plugin class.

+Attributes of `@PluginDescription`:

+* `title` - the display name for your plugin
+* `description` - descriptive text shown next to the display name

 Example:

-    @Plugin(name="myplugin", service="WorkflowStep")
+    @Plugin(name="myplugin", service=ServiceNameConstants.WorkflowStep)
     @PluginDescription(title="My Plugin", description="Performs a custom step")
-    public class MyPlugin extends BaseStepPlugin{
+    public class MyPlugin implements StepPlugin{
         ...
     }

-If you do not add this annotation, the plugin display name will be the same as the provider name, and will have no descriptive text when displayed.
+*Note:* If you do not add this annotation, the plugin display name will be the same as the provider name, and will have no descriptive text when displayed.

 ### Properties